Spelkington/triangle/Laws/Constitution.md

 ##### Brothers' Report

-Brothers' Report shall be a Chapter Meeting Purpose dedicated to providing every Brother or Alumni Brother an audience with the other Brothers of his Chapter, in which he can discuss in solemn confidence matters regarding the Cause of our Chapter and the precepts of the Fraternity as set forth by the Ritual.
+Brothers' Report shall be a Chapter Meeting Purpose dedicated to providing every Brother or Alumni Brother an audience with the other Brothers of their Chapter, in which they can discuss in solemn confidence matters regarding the Cause of our Chapter and the precepts of the Fraternity as set forth by the Ritual.

 New Members, potential New Members, Chapter Honoraries, and the general public shall not be permitted to be in attendance of a Brothers' Report.
 All matters of a Brothers' Report shall be discussed in confidence.
 Brothers and Alumni Brothers shall commit to **never** discuss the matters of any Brothers' Report with any party that was not a Brother or Alumni Brother at the occurrence of that Brothers' Report.

-Brothers' Reports shall be led to order by the President of our Chapter and secured by the designated Sergeant at Arms.
+Brothers' Reports shall be led to order by the President of our Chapter and secured by the Vice President of our Chapter unless specified otherwise.

 The President of our Chapter shall, in extraneous circumstances, substitute the Purpose of any Chapter Meeting with an emergency Brothers' Report.

 #### Commitments of Brothers of the Legislature

-Each Brother of our Chapter's Legislature shall commit himself to regularly attend and be a constructive participant at Chapter Meetings.
+Each Brother of our Chapter's Legislature shall commit themselves to regularly attend and be a constructive participant at Chapter Meetings.

-Each Brother of our Chapter's Legislature shall commit himself to attend **all** Chapter Meetings with the Purpose of a Brothers' Report.
+Each Brother of our Chapter's Legislature shall commit themselves to attend any Chapter Meeting with the Purpose of a Brothers' Report given sufficient notice.

-Each Brother of our Chapter's Legislature shall commit himself to request an exemption from the Vice President of our Chapter if circumstances prevent him from attending a Brother's Report.
+Each Brother of our Chapter's Legislature shall commit themselves to request an exemption from the Vice President of our Chapter if circumstances prevent them from attending a Brother's Report.

-The Vice President of our Chapter shall conduct audits to guarantee each Brother of our Chapter's Legislature has upheld his commitments to the Legislature.
-The Vice President shall personally consult with every Brother of our Chapter's Legislature who, following audit, has not upheld his commitments to the Legislature.
+The Vice President of our Chapter shall conduct audits to guarantee each Brother of our Chapter's Legislature has upheld their commitments to the Legislature.
+The Vice President shall personally consult with every Brother of our Chapter's Legislature who, following audit, has not upheld their commitments to the Legislature.

-The Vice President of our Chapter shall hold the power to suspend the voting privileges of any Brother of our Chapter's Legislature that has not upheld his commitments to the Legislature as determined by audit.
+The Vice President of our Chapter shall hold the power to suspend the voting privileges of any Brother of our Chapter's Legislature that has not upheld their commitments to the Legislature as determined by audit.

 The Vice President of our Chapter shall hold the power to reinstate the voting privileges of any Brother of our Chapter's Legislature whose voting privileges were suspended after determination by audit.

-Any Brother of our Chapter's Legislature who has had his voting privileges suspended may [appeal](#) his suspension to the Judicial Board of our Chapter.
+Any Brother of our Chapter's Legislature who has had their voting privileges suspended may [appeal](#) their suspension to the Judicial Board of our Chapter.

 The President of our Chapter shall present a report of all voting privileges within the body of the Legislature prior to votes made by the Legislature.